developersCradle/1h-course-series-with-nana/README.md

 # Intro and Course Overview.

-- We wil be covering following:
+- We will be covering following:

 <img src="courseOverview.PNG" alt="alt text" width="500"/>